 (Click to see larger map)

 Get ready to bicycle 50 miles a day for a week in June.
 Your registration will include tent camping for 7 nights.
 You buy all your own meals and snacks.
 Expect additional costs for other lodging, indoor gym floor-sleeping, residence hall accommodations, optional side trips and some activities.
-Optional side trips are for registered GOBA riders, but you can sign up now … see the “OTT sign-up form” for descriptions and reservations.
-More options will appear as soon as they are available…. watch for the March & May Newsletters (mailed to all registered riders).
-Also, keep an eye on Rider Updates (on the homepage of goba.com) and facebook.com/gobatour (you don’t need a Facebook account to view).
 See “How to GOBA” for more.

-● 5 days of cycling 45-55 scenic miles from town to town and 2 days of optional 50 mile loops
+● 7 days of cycling: 5 are 45-60 scenic miles from town to town and 2 are optional with 50 or 100 mile loops

-● Primitive tent camping at a fairground, a park, 1 college, and 2 schools
+● Primitive tent camping at a mixture of fairgrounds, parks, and schools.

 ● Opening day bicycle parade with costume contest

-● Optional bus trips on Tuesday and Friday … reserve now!
+● Optional bus trips on Monday and Thursday

 ● GOBA rider map will be available as a downloadable file into your GPS device, right before the tour.